hubtype/botonic-examples/README.md

     </td>
     <td align="center"></td>
     <td>
-      Example with empty actions.
+      Template with empty actions.
 The bot will always respond with the default `404` action "I don't understand you" when you test it.
     </td>
   </tr>